daochenzha/daochenzha/README.md

 🌱 I’m currently a PhD student in CS@Rice

-🔭 I’m currently working on machine learning and data mining, particularly on Automated Machine Learning (AutoML) and Reinforcement Learning (RL)
+🔭 I’m currently working on machine learning and data mining, particularly on Reinforcement Learning (RL) and Automated Machine Learning (AutoML)

 😄 I love developing machine learning open-source projects.
-I’m looking to collaborate on any fun projects.
+I’m looking forward to collaborate on any fun projects.